denyspoltorak/odt2wiki/README.md

 #### What is the algorithm for image matching?

 A kind of [*Spatial Partition*](https://gameprogrammingpatterns.com/spatial-partition.html) algorithm.
-The trouble is that Google Docs resizes uploded images, therefore a simple checksum or even histogram does not work.
+The trouble is that Google Docs resizes uploaded images, therefore a simple checksum or even histogram does not work.
 Funnily, the resulting diagram files become larger because downsizing blurs lines which creates new colors and makes compression inefficient.

 The algorithm relies on image parameters which are resilient to resizing and recompression, namely its proportions and colors:

-- The algorithm precalculates average brightness for R, G and B channes of the image.
+- The algorithm precalculates average brightness for R, G and B channels of the image.

-- The image is placed into a bin accoridng to its shape (width / height).
+- The image is placed into a bin according to its shape (width / height).

 - When an image is to be matched to an existing one: